jvmiert/laxo/readme.md

 # Tech to-do
 - Make the dashboard page
+  - Transform the post endpoint for getting url redirects to a get endpoint.
+The endpoint should automatically see what platforms are already connected and return the unconnected ones
   - Setup frontend to redirect to oauth authorization url of each platform on button connect click
   - Process the return callbacks and verify them
   - Store the access tokens in the database